Multi-frequency study of large size radio galaxies 3C 35 and 3C 284: Results and Discussion

 \subsubsection{3C 35}

-The spectral age and $\chi^2$ values as a function position for JP, KP and Tribble model are shown in Figure \ref{spec-age-3C35} for the radio galaxy 3C 35.
-It is noticed that the spectral age is varying throughout the lobes.
-The spectral age of hot-spots is less than the rest of the jet, and it is increasing along with the jets towards the core.
+The spectral age and $\chi^2$ values as a function of position for the JP, KP, and Tribble models are shown in Figure \ref{spec-age-3C35} for the radio galaxy 3C 35.
+It is noticed that the spectral age varies throughout the lobes.
+The spectral age of hot-spots is less than the rest of the lobe, and it is increasing along with the jets towards the core.
 It is noticed that the spectral morphology is like a classical case, with the lowest age regions located close to the hot-spots and a usual trend of increasing while moving towards the core of the galaxy.
-The age of the hot-spots is close to 40 Myr while the age of the other parts of the jet is varying around 60 Myr.
+The age of the hot-spots is close to 40 Myr, while the age of the other parts of the lobe varies around 60 Myr.
 Across the width of the lobes, we noticed that the age variation is non-negligible.
-A discreet low age region is observed in the northern lobe of the galaxy.
+A discrete low age region is observed in the southern lobe of the galaxy.
 These low age regions in the hot-spots are because of a relic of an old hot spot or fast outflow.
-We also noticed some of the regions in the top edge of the southern lobes with relatively high $\chi^2$ value.
-The relatively poor model fit in these regions are due to the edge effects and dynamical range issues.
+We also noticed some of the regions at the top edge of the northern lobes with relatively high $\chi^2$.
+The relatively poor model fit in these regions is due to edge effects and dynamic range issues.